 A buy rating was issued by 16 analysts, 1 gave an overweight rating, 8 issued a hold rating, 0 issued an underweight rating, and 0 issued a sell rating.
 Compared to three months ago, there has been an decrease of 1 in the number of analysts with a positive outlook on the stock.
 Over the same time period, there has been an increase of 0 in the number of analysts with a negative outlook on the stock.

-A number of analysts gave price targets for CVS.
-The highest price target was 109, which equates to a potential upside of 38.11 percent.
+Investment analysts gave a few price targets for CVS.
+The most optimistic price target was 109, which equates to a potential upside of 38.11 percent.
 The lowest price target was 77, implying potential capital losses of -2.43 percent.
 Note that investment analysts can be biased in their reporting on companies's ratings and price targets.

 Over the past month, analysts have revised their estimates for this quarter's earnings, with a net average change of 0 percent.
 That number becomes -0.76 percent if we expand the time horizon to include the past 3 months instead of just one.
 On the other hand, earnings estimates for the fiscal year have been revised upwards by 0 percent, as compared to a month ago.
 If we look at the last 90 days instead, we find a net average change of 0.17 percent in FY estimates.